calmm-js/partial.lenses/README.md

 existing part of a data structure, a partial lens can *view* optional data, *insert* new data, *update* existing data and *delete* existing data.

+In Javascript, optional data can be mapped to `undefined`, which is what partial lenses also do.
+When the viewed part of a data structure is missing, the result is `undefined`.
+When a part of a data structure is set to `undefined`, the part is deleted.
+Partial lenses are defined in such a way that operations compose and one can conveniently and robustly operate on deeply nested data structures.

 Index:
 * [Examples](#examples)
 * [Reference](#reference)